sipsorcery-org/sipsorcery/examples/SIPExamples/GetStartedPortAudio/README.md

 The example attempts to use a .NET Core [PortAudio](http://www.portaudio.com/) wrapper to access the audio devices.

 As of writing this example has not been successful.
-Any assitance is welcome.
+Any assistance is welcome.